Low-Carb Slow Cooker Pulled Pork

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If you’re making this Slow Cooker Pulled Pork with Low-Sugar Barbecue Sauce for the South Beach Diet, follow the suggestions about using pork with only 10% fat and using low-sugar ketchup and an approved sweetener to sweeten the sauce.
-Obviously, the sauce without the brown sugar is most diet-friendly and lowest in carbs, although the small amount of brown sugar doesn’t add much sugar per serving.
+This recipe would be great for low-carb and Keto diet plans.
+If you’re making this Low-Carb Slow Cooker Pulled Pork for the South Beach Diet, follow the suggestions about using pork with only 10% fat and using sugar-free ketchup and an approved sweetener to sweeten the sauce.
 I’d probably limit this to Phase 2 or 3 for South Beach and I’d use portion control if you’re actively trying to lose weight.
-If you use all sweetener and omit the brown sugar this could be a treat for a low-carb dieter, although even low-sugar ketchup does have some carbs.

 Find More Recipes Like This One:

-Use Slow Cooker Recipes to find more recipes like this one.Use the Diet Type index pages to find more recipes suitable for a specific eating plan.
+Use Slow Cooker Recipes to find more recipes like this one.Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
-Click for Slow Cooker / Pressure Cooker Recipes on my other site!